quabynah-bilson/proche/media-server/README.md

 [![GoDoc](https://godoc.org/github.com/quabynah-bilson/proche?status.svg)](https://godoc.org/github.com/quabynah-bilson/proche)

-Media Server is a gRPC microservice built using Rust programming language and Cloudinary API for uploading media files.
+Media Server is a gRPC microservice built using Go programming language and Cloudinary API for uploading media files.
 It allows the user to upload media files of type image or video and returns a URL to access the uploaded file.

 ## Installation